-When we thank a veteran for their service, these are a few examples of what we are thanking them for.
+When we thank a veteran for their service, what might we be thanking them for?

 Above left: interviewees and their friends and families gathered July 28 to get a preview of the "I served..." pilot video at Milan Town Hall.
 Extraordinary thanks to the seven interviewees for their candor and participation.
 Above right: left to right, John Byron, Victor Sepe, Julia Liu, Greg Liu with Ken Mallen seated.
 Bob Couse absent from photo.
 We regret to announce that George Mackey passed away on July 20th.
 We are grateful not only for his service, but his story of service that he leaves us.
 "I served..." is an evolving program, please help spread the word to help us gain funding, and audiences for these lessons to be shared.
 Below: the seven men and women in our launch video.

 WWII, Korean War